-- Does the term "Newtonian mass" refer to anything in the world? - Does the term "phlogiston" refer to anything in the world? - Does the term "relativistic mass" refer to anything in the world?
+- Does the term "Newtonian mass" refer to anything in the world? - Does the term "phlogiston" refer to anything in the world? - Why should we think the term "relativistic mass" refers to anything in the world?

 Incomensurability of Paradigms

 - The terms used by old and new paradigms to describe the world are incommensurable. - The standards used by old and new paradigms to investigate the world are incommensurable.